bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

   learn what will change and get notified when it's out.
 ---

+##### Update for May 21st 2016

+Sections 15 through 17 are done.
+That was 41 lectures total.

+Here's my TODO list until completion:

+- Record and edit 31 lectures spread across 3 more sections
+- Render all of the videos (this can be done while sleeping)
+- Assemble the entire course on Udemy
+- Create quizzes for each section
+- Triple check the notes for typos / grammar mistakes
+- Write the course landing page text for Udemy and this site
+- Create a ~2 minute intro video
+- Create a high quality course cover art image

+I am confident I can do all of the videos by next week and everything else will take about another week.
+Then it's a ~3 business day wait for Udemy to review the course until it's live.

+In next week's update I will have had rendered all of the videos so I'll share the total length of the course in hours.

 ##### Update for May 13th 2016

 Sections 9 through 14 have been recorded which leaves 7 more sections to go.